What is happening in Bure ?

 The project of building a huge nuclear dump called CIGEO is ongoing since 1994, due to a french law from 1991 about the management of nuclear waste.
 A second law in 2006 decided to focus on Bure, in the department of the Meusen which has a clay based underground.
 This law was passed under the disguise of building “laboratory” for geological research.
 A third law in 2016 starts the beginning of CIGEO, under a so-called “pilot phase” which has nothing to do with research.
 This is the first industrial phase of the project (costing approximately 25% of the estimated total!).

-In 2019, ANDRA (national agency for managing nuclear waste), the engineer of CIGEO, is supposed to ask for the authorization to create CIGEO and then, if approved, construction should start.
+The public declaration of interests (DUP) was filed in 2020.
+Its goal is to approve the interest of the project, especially to justify expropriations of necessary lands and new preparatory works.
+In the years to come, ANDRA (national agency for managing nuclear waste), the engineer of CIGEO, is supposed to ask for the authorization to create CIGEO and then, if approved, construction should start.
 However, some preparation works have been happening since 2015, and face ongoing protests.

 Cigéo would be spread over five villages in Meuse and Haute-Marne departments : Bure, Saudron, Ribeaucourt, Bonnet and Mandres.
 It would be 270 ha if surface nuclear installations and 300 km of underground tunnels, which would provide storage for the most radioactive products of the nuclear industry.
 All that for at least 40 billion euros.